 Geez, I'm going to make 30 dollars a week.
 Okay, so, in the "real world", that wouldn't really equate to much.
 But for a 15 year old girl who doesn't have to worry about gas, heating, insurance, etc?
 Bliss.
 Of course, I'll have to save some of it.
 For college.
-Which is closer than ever. *dies*
+Which is closer than ever. *dies* :

 notebook, but then realize all I needed was my folder.
 Which I conveniently left at school.
 Oh, the irony.

 come at the weirdest of times.
 Just, lalala I'm-your-friend-BOOM!
 Suddenly, it's all "OMG-YOU'RE-SO-AWESOME-LOVE-LOVE-LOVE".
 Can't say I don't enjoy it, though.
 XD

 I haven't drawn anything in a long time.
 I need to remedy this situation immediately- by drawing SLASH!
 HOORAY!
 And I've found just the right picture, too.
 It shall be wonderful.
-XD
+XD :

 Oh damn, I need to do homework too.
 Crap.
 I always forget these things. >.< I better not be like this around the time I'm a senior and going crazy because I need to apply for scholarships and stuff.

 with a guy!
 Yaaaaaagghhhh!
 It's just... a little frustrating.
 I'm always so awkward around guys.
 It bugs the crap out of me.
 I'm so normal with my friends, but the second someone I don't know comes within 5 feet, I clam up. :P Maybe I'll work on that this year.
 Not sure how I'm going to do that, of course, but you know...
 I can make an effort to at least be friendly if someone is friendly to me.
 Not than I'm all, "Bitch PLEASE" if someone I don't know talks to me, but.. yeah.

 o.O I think I need to get off this computer and do something productive.

 Job OMG =O

 Wow, I might actually have a job.
 I'd be working as a "Literacy Volunteer", or, a tutor, to all the little kids that go to our school that are in the after-school program.
 XD!
 I like the thought of earning five dollars an hour- doesn't sound like a lot, but to someone like me?
 With no steady income?
 Heaven, I say.
 I still have to go to training, which is like three hours tomorrow and Thursday, but!
 I'm excited with the thought of earning money.
 And working with cool people!
-Whee!
+Whee! :

 Dammit, I'm procrastinating again.
 How evil is that?
 It's so much fun, and SO EASY.
 And yet... terrible, on so many levels.

 soundtrack- Hero?- is stuck in my head.
 It's been there for days, and I haven't even heard it for almost a year!
 It's so bizzare.
 Oi.

 Dammit.
 The dance kind of sucked, because I had nobody to dance with, and I don't dance by myself, like, to fast songs. :P But!
 I did still enjoy it, to an extent.
 My friends had fun.
 Chelsea kept jumping up and claiming balloons.
 And the balloon with the lipstick!
 XD That was amazing.
 Sucking helium, too.
-Scads of joy abounding.
+Scads of joy abounding. :

 I kept wanting to go up and dance with someone who shall not be named for I have a semi-crush on him and do not wish to jinx it

 Stupid Mondays, though.
 I still have to do an essay for English, global homework, and math.
 But math is super super easy.
 I'm fortunate that I find this unit so very easy, because it's probably going to be evil later in the year.

 During the Pep Rally today-- yeah, our school has pep rallies.
 It's Homecoming Week.
 God, it's still strange having Pep Rallies.
 It's not like our football team can actually WIN any games-- anyway.
 The volleyball team went to the center of the gym and danced to Dragostea Din Tei!
 XP!!!
 It was an event.
 Except they only used about the first 30 seconds of me, so it wasn't even the best part.
 Oh well!
-Half the kids in our school actually recognized it, which is rather amazing to me.
+Half the kids in our school actually recognized it, which is rather amazing to me. :

 The Homecoming dance is tomorrow.
 I feel kind of stupid going without a date; but then again, plenty of kids do that.
 And I'd rather go alone that just go with someone simply to have

 Wuuuuaaaahhhh!
 Alias sucked.
 Sigh.
 What a stupid show it's become. :P Stupid shows that become stupid!
 STUPID!